1986 TFL Statewide League season

 The 1986 TFL Statewide League premiership season was an Australian rules football competition held across Tasmania.
-It consisted of 18 roster rounds and six finals series matches, running from April 5 to September 20, 1986.
+It consisted of 18 roster rounds and six finals series matches and ran from April 5 to September 20, 1986.

 This season marked the inaugural statewide football competition.
 The League was known as the Cascade-Boags Statewide League due to a dual commercial naming-rights sponsorship agreement valued at $205,000.
 The agreement was between Cascade Brewery in Hobart and Boag's Brewery in Launceston.